wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/243-letter-warwick-smith-to-hay.md

 B Religious

 (1) _Roman Catholic Missions v.
-Methodists &amp; SDA._11 These differences exist on political as well as religious grounds.
+Methodists & SDA._[11](#f11) These differences exist on political as well as religious grounds.
 SDA support the Administration, Methodists are more or less neutral, Marist priests while divided are generally anti-Administration, anti-CRA.

 (2) _Internal Marist differences._ Fr.
-O’SULLIVAN12 et al pro-Administration v.
+O’SULLIVAN[12](#f12) et al pro-Administration v.
 Fr.
-FINGLETON13 et al anti-Administration.
+FINGLETON[13](#f13) et al anti-Administration.

 (3) _Younger educated people (and probably others) v. the Church._ Members of the former group expressed opinions that people were becoming disillusioned with the Church both as a political force and as a spiritual comfort.
 This thinking tends to be supported by Bishop LEMAY’ s stated opinion that the Church would be out of BOUGAINVILLE within the next 10 years.